sm2302-aug23/grp-r-superfectagoras/README.md

 ### Part 3: even_odd_avg_len and even_odd_sd_len

 1.  **Objectives**

 - Get the length of all even and odd starting integers separately.
 - Make a list that can compare the average length for even and odd starting integers.
 - Make a list that can compare the standard deviation of the length for even and odd starting integers.

 2.  **How**

-- Using `filter(parity == "EVEN")` function to only get the data from collatz_df from Task 1 that have the starting integer being an even number.
-Use `filter(parity == "ODD")` for odd numbers.
+- Using filter(parity == “EVEN”) function to only get the data from collatz_df from Task 1 that have the starting integer being an even number.
+Use filter(parity == “ODD”) for odd numbers.
-- Using `pull("length")` function to only get the length data from the new even and odd data tables.
+- Using pull(“length”) function to only get the length data from the new even and odd data tables.
-- Using `c(mean(even_len), mean(odd_len))` function to combine the mean value of even lengths with the mean value of odd lengths.
+- Using c(mean(even_len), mean(odd_len)) function to combine the mean
+  value of even lengths with the mean value of odd lengths.
-- Using `c(sd(even_len), sd(odd_len))` function to combine the standard deviation value of even lengths with the standard deviation value of odd lengths.
+- Using c(sd(even_len), sd(odd_len)) function to combine the standard
+  deviation value of even lengths with the standard deviation value of odd lengths.

 #### Resulting even_odd_avg_len and even_odd_sd_len